sachinrdoss95/MatMultiselectAutocomplete/projects/ngx-mat-msautocomplete/README.md

-# MatMSAutocompleteLib
+# NgxMatMSAutocomplete

-Mat MultiSelect Autocomplete is a simple multiselect dropdown with master toggle and autocomplete filter, designed with angular material.
+Ngx Mat MultiSelect Autocomplete is a simple multiselect dropdown with master toggle and autocomplete filter, designed with angular material.

 <img src="images/other-options.PNG">